saeedmzr/crypto_assessment/README.md

 #### Once generated, you can access the documentation through the endpoint /api/documentation#/.
 This provides comprehensive details about the API endpoints and their functionalities.

+### Using Makefiles for Streamlined Development (Optional)

+This project leverages a Makefile to automate common Docker Compose tasks and streamline your development workflow.
+Here's a breakdown of the available commands:

+#### Building Images:

+`make build`: Rebuilds Docker images for all services defined in docker-compose.yml.

+#### Starting/Stopping Services:

+`make up`: Starts all services defined in docker-compose.yml.

+`make down`: Stops all running services and removes containers.

+`make start`: Starts all services in detached mode (background).

+`make stop`: Stops all running services.

+#### Managing Containers:

+`make restart`: Restarts all services (equivalent to down followed by start).

+`make remove`: Stops containers and removes them (use with caution).
+#### Viewing Information:

+`make logs`: Displays container logs in real-time.

+`make stats`: Shows resource usage statistics for running containers.

+`make ps`: Lists the status of all containers defined in docker-compose.yml.
+#### Development Workflow:

+`make update`: Updates the project code using git pull.

+`make run-migrate`: Runs database migrations within the app container.

+`make run-migrate-with-seed`: Runs database migrations and seeds the database with sample data (useful for initial setup).

+`make run-test`: Executes application tests within the app container.
+`make docs`: Generate documentation for project by `swagger`.

+#### Interactive Shell Access:

+`make run`: Starts the app container with a bash shell for interactive commands.
+`make exec`: Executes a bash shell within the running app container (similar to docker-compose exec -it app bash).
+#### Additional Notes:

+Commands prefixed with @ suppress output from the underlying Docker Compose commands.
+The CONTAINER variable in the Makefile is set to app by default, but you can modify it if your application's primary container has a different name.

 ### TODO:
 #### I should add more unit tests to it.
 It contains 12 unit test for now that it's not great.
 All the functionality should be tested.
 Also it should have `feature` tests as well.